 Don’t wait until a crisis to review and revise SOPs.
 Be prepared now for scenarios that most likely could occur.

 If a critical event occurs, and a counter SOP is enacted, the next step is to contain the issue.
 Have a plan in place to put a figurative barrier around the problem to minimize lost production time, damage to raw materials or finished goods, potential harm to the public, and financial losses.
 Then, conduct a critical event analysis.
 This can include recording statements from workers involved and near real-time documentation and photos of affected areas or goods to determine what happened and the extent of the damage.
 The information gleaned in this analysis can help inform future proactive and reactive protocols.

 Some other proactive methods can assist with containment.
-For example, the practice of routinely collecting a reference sample of a product can be a highly valuable tool in destructive testing, chemical analysis or even in customer service disputes regarding quality issues of discrete shipments.
+For example, the practice of routinely collecting a reference sample of a product can be a highly valuable tool in destructive testing, chemical analysis or even in Customer Relations disputes regarding quality issues of discrete shipments.
 These samples can be retained or stored for a predetermined period of time, and the associated cost becomes an additional line item charged on an invoice.

 In addition, a mock recall is an excellent exercise for both companies and their customers.
 This controlled event tests the validity of current procedures and protocols and also offers an opportunity to train workers on new safeguards.
 After the test, responses should be revised and compared to the procedures that best-in-class companies follow to see if there are ways to further improve the process.